BACK TO INDEX

 Contraction theory provides an elegant way of analyzing the behaviors of systems subject to external inputs.
 Under sometimes easy to check hypotheses, systems can be shown to have the incremental stability property that all trajectories converge to a unique solution.
 This property is especially interesting when forcing functions are periodic (globally attracting limit cycles result), as well as in the context of establishing synchronization results.
 The present paper provides a self-contained introduction to some basic results, with a focus on contractions with respect to non-Euclidean metrics.

 4. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Graph-theoretic characterizations of monotonicity of chemical networks in reaction coordinates.
 J. Mathematical Biology, 61:581-616, 2010.
-[PDF] Keyword(s): MAPK cascades, biochemical networks, fluxes, monotone systems, reaction cordinates, Petri nets, persistence, futile cycles.
+[PDF] Keyword(s): MAPK cascades, reaction networks, fluxes, monotone systems, reaction cordinates, Petri nets, persistence, futile cycles.

 Abstract: